henzljw/hashtech/README.md

 | 15. | Can add user comment |  | |
 | 16. | Can view user comment |  | |

-* I will update the checklist later
+PS: I will update the checklist later

 ## Website UIs (TBU)